mohammad-rabie/discovery-layers-and-recommendation-engines-for-Monad-mainnet/README.md

 ---

-## ðŸš¨ Common Mistakes to Avoid
+## 🚨 Common Mistakes to Avoid

 ### Don't:
-- âŒ Submit without testing
+- ❌ Submit without testing
-- âŒ Have broken links in submission
+- ❌ Have broken links in submission
-- âŒ Miss the deadline
+- ❌ Miss the deadline
-- âŒ Forget to make repo public
+- ❌ Forget to make repo public
-- âŒ Skip the tweet
+- ❌ Skip the tweet
-- âŒ Have team member with no commits
+- ❌ Have team member with no commits
-- âŒ Use fake/mock Monad data
+- ❌ Use fake/mock Monad data
-- âŒ Have unclear README
+- ❌ Have unclear README

 ### Do:
-- âœ… Test everything multiple times
+- ✅ Test everything multiple times
-- âœ… Submit a few hours early
+- ✅ Submit a few hours early
-- âœ… Have backups of everything
+- ✅ Have backups of everything
-- âœ… Double-check all links
+- ✅ Double-check all links
-- âœ… Proofread all text
+- ✅ Proofread all text
-- âœ… Celebrate with team!
+- ✅ Celebrate with team!

 ---

-## ðŸ“ž Emergency Contacts
+## 📞 Emergency Contacts

 ### If Something Goes Wrong